Eva Birthistle

-Eva Birthistle (born 1974) is an Irish actress and writer.
-She is best known for her roles in Bad Sisters and Ae Fond Kiss..., and since 2015 has starred in The Last Kingdom.
+Eva Birthistle (born 16 April 1974) is an Irish actress and writer.
+She is best known for her roles in Bad Sisters and Ae Fond Kiss..., and for her work on The Last Kingdom between 2015 and 2022.
 She won the London Film Critics Circle British or Irish Actress of the Year Award in 2004, and has twice won the IFTA Best Actress in a Leading Role (Film) award.

 Early life and education

-Birthistle was born in Bray, County Wicklow, Ireland, but moved with her family to Derry, Northern Ireland when she was 14.
+Birthistle was born in Bray, County Wicklow, Republic of Ireland, but moved with her family to Derry, Northern Ireland when she was 14.
 She was raised Catholic but attended the non-denominational Foyle College.
 After her GCSEs, she studied acting at The Gaiety School of Acting in Dublin.